Overview

 ai.registerFunctionTool(getWeatherTool);

 // 3.
-While sending a message to the Large Model, inform it that a weather retrieval tool is available
+While sending a message to the Large Model, inform it that a tool for obtaining weather is available

 const model = ai.createModel("hunyuan-exp");